lrs8810/rails_engine/README.md

 cd rails_engine
 bundle
 ````
-Set up the development database by running the following commangs from the Rails Engine directory in your terminal:
+Set up the development database by running the following commands from the root of your project directory:
 ````
 rails db:create
 rails db:migrate
 ````
-Import rake tasks by running the following commands from the Rails Engine directory in your terminal:
+Import rake tasks by running the following commands from the root of your project directory:
 ````
 rake import:customers
 rake import:merchants